piranna/piranna.github.io/_posts/2025-09-07-Minimal-and-secure-Python-distroless-Docker-images-with-Poetry.md

 To increase the security, we use the `--chown` flag to set the group of the files to the `nonroot` group, and use the `--chmod` flag to set the permissions to `050` for the `uvicorn` binary.
 This way, only the group (`nonroot`) can read and execute it.
-We also use it so only the `nonroot` group can read and access the `lib/` folder.
+We also use the `--chmod` flag so only the `nonroot` group can read and access the `lib/` folder.

 Final step is to run the application.
 For this, we set the `PYTHONPATH` environment variable to include the path to the `site-packages` folder in the